KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## Context

 KeyboardKit has an ``AutocompleteContext`` that provides observable autocomplete state that is kept up to date as the user types.
-It also has auto-persisted ``AutocompleteContext/settings-swift.property`` that can be used to customize the autocomplete behavior, toggle features on and off, etc.
+It also has auto-persisted ``AutocompleteContext/settings-swift.property`` that can be used to customize the autocomplete behavior, toggle features, etc.

 KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever autocomplete is performed.